sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 IEEE 802.1X is an IEEE Standard for Port Access Control (PAC) that provides an authentication mechanism to devices wishing to attach to a LAN.
 The standard defines Extensible Authentication Protocol Over LAN (EAPOL).
 The 802.1X standard describes an architectural framework within with authentication and consequent actions take place.
 It also establishes the requirements for a protocol between the authenticator and the supplicant, as well as between the authenticator and the authentication server.

 ### 1.1.2 MAC Authentication Bypass
-Simple devices like camera or printers which do not support 802.1x autentication can make use of MAB feature where the device gets authenticated based on the device MAC address.
+Simple devices like camera or printers which do not support 802.1x authentication can make use of MAB feature where the device gets authenticated based on the device MAC address.

 ## 1.3 Requirements

 ### 1.3.1 Functional Requirements
 The following are the requirements for Port Access Control feature:
-1. 802.1X is supported on physical interfaces only.
+1. PAC is supported on physical interfaces only.
-2. The interfaces cannot be part of a port-channel.
+2. The interfaces cannot be part of a port-channel / LAG.
-3. 802.1X is not supported on service port.
+3. PAC is not supported on service port.
-4. One can configure 802.1X interfaces for bridges using the following features:
+4. User can configure PAC interfaces for switches using the following features:
-   Parking VLAN.
-   Dynamic VLAN.
+   - 802.1x
-   MAB (MAC-based authentication bypass).
+   - MAB (MAC-based authentication bypass).
-5. MAB, parking VLAN, and dynamic VLAN all require a bridge access port.
+5. MAB, and dot1x need support for access port.
-6. In traditional bridge mode, parking VLANs and dynamic VLANs both require the destination bridge to have a parking VLAN ID or dynamic VLAN ID tagged subinterface.
-7. When you enable or disable 802.1X on ports, hostapd reloads; however, existing authorized sessions do not reset.
+6. User enable or disable of 802.1X on ports can cause PAC daemons (hostapd) to reload; however, existing authorized sessions do not reset.
-8. Changing the 802.1X interface, MAB, or parking VLAN settings do not reset existing authorized user ports.
+7. Changing the 802.1X interface, MAB do not reset existing authorized user ports.
 However, removing all 802.1X interfaces or changing any of the following RADIUS parameters restarts hostapd, which forces existing, authorized users to re-authenticate:
    - RADIUS server IP address, shared secret, authentication port or accounting port.
-   - Parking VLAN ID.
    - MAB activation delay.
    - EAP re authentication period.
-9. You can configure up to three RADIUS servers (in case of failover).
+8. User can configure up to three RADIUS servers (in case of failover).
 However, do not use a SONiC switch as the RADIUS server.
-10. You can configure 802.1X interfaces with dynamic ACLs in VLAN-aware bridge mode only.
+9. User can configure 802.1X interfaces with dynamic ACLs in VLAN-aware bridge mode only.
-Note: 802.1X on SONiC to be tested with only a few wpa_supplicant (Debian), Windows 10 and Windows 7 supplicants.
-11. RADIUS authentication is supported with FreeRADIUS and Cisco ISE.
+10. RADIUS authentication is supported with FreeRADIUS and Cisco ISE.
-12. 802.1X supports simple login and password, PEAP/MSCHAPv2 (Win7) and EAP-TLS (Debian).
+11. 802.1X supports simple login and password, PEAP/MSCHAPv2 (Win7) and EAP-TLS (Debian).
-13. 802.1X supports RFC 5281 for EAP-TTLS, which provides more secure transport layer security.
+12. 802.1X supports RFC 5281 for EAP-TTLS, which provides more secure transport layer security.
-14. Mako template-based configurations are not supported.
-15. SONiC supports Multi Domain Authentication (MDA), where 802.1X is extended to allow authorization of multiple devices (a data and a voice device) on a single port and assign different VLANs to the devices based on authorization.
+13. SONiC supports Multi Domain Authentication (MDA), where 802.1X is extended to allow authorization of multiple devices (a data and a voice device) on a single port and assign different VLANs to the devices based on authorization.
     - MDA is enabled by default; however, you need to assign a tagged VLAN for voice devices (see Configure 802.1X Interfaces for a VLAN-aware Bridge).
     - A maximum of four authorized devices (MAB + EAPOL) per port are supported.
     - The 802.1X-enabled port must be a trunk port to allow tagged voice traffic from a phone; you cannot enable 802.1X on an access port.